-- Maximum number of L3 subnet prefixes that can be stored in the routing tables and L3 hardware switching tables.
+- Maximum number of layer 3 subnet prefixes that you can store in the routing tables and layer 3 hardware switching tables.

-- Maximum number of L2 MAC entries that can be stored in the switch hardware tables.
+- Maximum number of layer 2 MAC entries that you can store in the switch hardware tables.

 Stability under Stress (control and data plane)

-- How the switch/router performs and how fast it converges back to a steady state when a large amount of steady state traffic is flowing (data plane) and routing instability is introduced (control plane).
+- How the switch/router performs and how fast it converges back to a steady state when a large amount of steady state traffic is flowing (data plane) and routing becomes unstable (control plane).

 It is important to understand the separation of the control plane from the data plane.
-The data plane is the place where packets are switched through the box.
+The data plane is the place where packets get switched through the system.
 In all modern routers/switches, this occurs in hardware by the switching ASICs.
 Nearly all modern switches can switch packets at essentially line rate, and most can switch at maximum rate through all the ports simultaneously.

-So, when we look at CPU statistics, we are looking at how the switch is handling control plane activities, not data plane switching.
+So, when you look at CPU statistics, you are looking at how the switch is handling control plane activities, not data plane switching.

 For the control plane, the primary concerns, as mentioned above, are routing and switching table sizes and stability under stress.

-The routing and switching table sizes are limited by the amount of memory in the switching ASICs.
-For Cumulus Linux boxes, these numbers are shown in the Cumulus Networks hardware guides, which you can find on the hardware compatibility list.
+The amount of memory in the switching ASICs limits the routing and switching table sizes.
+For Cumulus Linux switches, the NVIDIA hardware guides have these numbers, which you can find on the hardware compatibility list.

-Stability under stress: The amount of network churn that a box is capable of handling well depends much more on your particular network design than anything else.
-A solid network design and choice of routing protocols to match your requirements reduces the amount of protocol processing required during a network event, and will increase the stability of your network.
+Stability under stress: The amount of network churn that a switch is capable of handling well depends much more on your particular network design than anything else.
+A solid network design and choice of routing protocols to match your requirements reduces the amount of protocol processing required during a network event, and increases the stability of your network.
 All modern switches of the same throughput category use CPUs of essentially the same performance category.
-Also, Cumulus Linux uses control plane policing and QoS-based buffering to protect the CPU and help ensure that critical control plane traffic is processed during times of network instability.
+Also, Cumulus Linux uses control plane policing and QoS-based buffering to protect the CPU and help ensure the processing of critical control plane traffic during times of network instability.